 - 4 eggs

-3. Place the condensed milk into a blender, using the can to measure the milk and add the eggs.
+- Put the condensed milk in a blender, using the can to measure the milk and add the eggs.
 Blend until all the ingredients are combined and the mixture is smooth.

-5. Bake the dish for around 30 to 40 minutes or until golden and a toothpick should come out clean when inserted in the centre of the pudim.
+- Bake the dish for around 30 to 40 minutes or until golden.
+A toothpick should come out clean when inserted in the centre of the pudim.

 If you like coconut, you could add desiccated coconut to the mixture and replace one can of milk for one can of coconut milk.